 Discovering Mythology (Challenge Kit)

 This kit was created to assist you or your group in completing the Discovering Mythology patch challenge.
 Kits are written to specifically meet the requirements for the challenge and help individuals earn the associated patch.
 All of the information has been researched for you and compiled into one place.
 Included are facts, stories, crafts, games, recipes and other educational information.
 These materials can be reproduced and distributed to the individuals completing the challenge.
-Any other use of this kit and materials contained in it is in direct violation of copyright laws.
+Any other use of this kit and the materials contained in it is in direct violation of copyright laws.

 Patch Requirements